 Its large, soft, ovate, hairy, dark green leaves are known for the unique scent they release when rubbed or crushed.

 The smell is reminiscent of peanut butter, hence the common name peanut butter tree.

 Flowering and Fragrance

-Flowers of glorytree are one of the reasons behind its widespread cultivation in gardens.
+Flowers of glory trees are one of the reasons behind their widespread cultivation in gardens.